VinceeCarl/VinceeCarl.github.io/README.md

 Later that year, the band came up with a conceptual Christmas album Fruitcake.
 The album is notable in that it is the first and only album of the band recorded entirely in English.
 This was shortly followed by a release of a companion storybook of the same title.[11]

+The band that had crossed paths during their college days back in 1989 officially split up in the year 2002.
+After Eraserheads' main vocalist and songwriter Ely Buendia quit the band, it was confirmed that the famous 90’s band disbanded.
 ## 2 Hours Eraserheads Songs
 <iframe width="560" height="315" src="https://www.youtube.com/embed/_RU0ClYN854?si=c4meD8XUL3hEdA5u" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+## Eraserheads Spotify Playlist